steven851007/XcodeMergeDriver/README.md

 Introduction
 ------------

-Xcode Merge Driver is a tool that automatically resolves git conflicts in Xcode project files (.pbxproj).
-When a project has regular feature branch merges, these conflicts happen almost after every merge due to how Xcode manages the project file.
-Depending on the number of changes resolving these conflicts is not always straightforward, and it's a repetitive task.
+Xcode Merge Driver is a script to automatically resolve git conflicts in Xcode project files (.pbxproj).
+These conflicts often happen when a project regularly merges branches with project file modifications.
+The project file is modified whenever we add, delete, move or rename files and groups.
+Due to how Xcode handles these changes, conflicts happen even if we change the files and groups in different locations in the folder structure.
+Resolving these conflicts is a repetitive task that we can automate.

-When a merge happens with a conflict, Xcode Merge Drive will launch and analyses the changes.
-First, it takes the changeset in the current branch compared to the base version.
-Then it takes the changset between the base branch and the other branch and merges these two changesets into one, respecting the logical structure of the project file.
-This merge strategy ensures that it resolves all conflicts correctly and generates a valid project file.

 Installation
 ------------